 Other Rules of the Game:

 - FIGHTING will not be tolerated.
-A player red carded for fighting or violent conduct shall be banned from play for the remainder of the tournament.
+A player red carded for fighting or violent conduct shall be banned from play for the remainder of the tournament for all teams they play for.

 - Goal kicks must be taken within four yards of the end line.